ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 they do, then I can use them to build features.
 The next step would be to implement ICA and use the resulting components as features.
 Once I've done this I can run a model with my feature data and then do feature selection to improve results and reduce the dimensionality of my feature data.

+#### March 14th

+The main thing I did today was run ICA on a sub EEG for each activity type and then plot the results to compare.
+I left the component number default so it returned 20 components.
+One for each column of my sub EEGs.
+I will likely want to reduce this number.
+Some of the plots for the components seem fairly similar, so one way to reduce this number could be to get ICA data for a large set of sub EEGs and then find the column correlations across all of that data.
+Can treat highly correlated component data as a single component run the ICA again with fewer components.
+I'll look to see if there are different ways of finding the optimal number of components, though.